SKfraz04/e-Aurum/docs/wallet.md

  Upon registration, each user is provisioned with a non-custodial wallet using Multi-Party Computation (MPC) technology.
 This ensures private key security by splitting and distributing key shares across secure nodes.

 - **External Wallet Support:**
- Users may also connect their existing ERC-20 compatible wallets (e.g., MetaMask, Trust Wallet) for full flexibility in managing their EAU tokens.
+ Users may also connect their existing ERC-20 compatible wallets (e.g., MetaMask, Trust Wallet) for full flexibility in managing their eAU tokens.

 ## MPC Wallet Security Architecture